kochm/wp-mendeley-plugin/readme.txt

 == Screenshots ==

 == Change log ==

+= 0.8.3
+* bug fixes
+* changed maximum number of documents to be retrieved from Mendeley from 1000 to 10000

 = 0.8.2
 * added support for filtering for more than one attribute at once